Postman raises $50 million to grow its API development platform – TechCrunch

 Postman, a five-year-old startup that is attempting to simply development, tests, and management of APIs through its platform, has raised $50 million in a new round to scale its business.

-The Series B for the startup, that began its journey in India, was led by CRV and included participation from existing investor Nexus Venture Partners .
+The Series B for the startup, that began its journey in India, was led by Charles River Ventures (CRV) and included participation from existing investor Nexus Venture Partners .
 The startup, with offices in India and San Francisco, closed its Series A financing round four years ago and has raised $57 million to date.

 Postman offers a development environment which a developer or a firm could use to build, publish, document, design, monitor, test, and debug their APIs.
 Postman, like some other startups such as RapidAPI, also maintains a marketplace to offer APIs for quick integration with other popular services.